apache/lucene-site/content/pages/community.md

 The IRC channel can be used for online discussion about Solr related stuff, but developers should be careful to transfer all the official decisions or useful discussions to the issue tracking system.
-Note that the solr-user mailing list will reach a lot more people than the IRC channel, but if it's the right time of day, the IRC channel can offer a more interactive experience with faster turnaround.
+Note that the users mailing list will reach a lot more people than the IRC channel, but if it's the right time of day, the IRC channel can offer a more interactive experience with faster turnaround.

 [This wiki page](https://cwiki.apache.org/confluence/display/SOLR/IRCChannels) has links to a web-based IRC client, and a